cs107-swiftdiff/cs107-FinalProject/docs/milestone2.md

 * **Statistical analysis module** - analyzes performance across different instances of vairous AD algorithms

 ### Test Suite Environment:
 We use pytest to test the performance and coverage of our code.
 Using pytest before integrating new changes will ensure that new changes are only merged once they pass the tests/break the code.
 The test suite is in the main directory, within test_ADforward.py and will contain several tests for the AD software.
+Our test suite can be run by executing the following in the CLI:
+1. ```pip install pytest-cov```
+2. ```pytest --cov=AD  test_ADforward.py```

 Below is a screenshot of our tested ADforward.py: